 I called my mother and Brian’s mother.
 My mom had been there as moral support for the birth of Charlotte and Minette, and I wanted her there for Leor, too.
-I asked my mother-in-law to come watch the kids for us, because Deb said it could be pretty painful and bloody.
+I asked my mother-in-law to come watch the kids for us, because Deb warned us that it was going to be painful and bloody.

 The next morning, we went back into the office, leaving my mother with my girls.
-After waiting for what seemed like forever in the waiting room and then in the office, Deb came in.
-We discussed about the specifics a bit more before she left to let me strip down and she went to find me a small coffin which they gave out to women that this happened to.
+After the typical, long doctor’s office wait.
+Deb, Brian and I discussed the specifics, before she left me to strip down as she retrieved a small coffin for us.

-She came back and had me go on the bed.
-I squeezed Brian’s had as she inserted the pills, physically, although uncomfortable, it didn’t hurt.
-Emotionally, my heart cried out.
+She came back and had me go on the paper-lined bed.
+I squeezed Brian’s hand as she inserted the pills.
+Physically, although uncomfortable, it didn’t hurt.
+Emotionally, my heart screamed in agony.
 I looked Brian in the eyes as he stroked the back of my hand.

 “This is happening.”
 I kept repeating.
 “This is happening.
 I don’t want this to be happening, but it’s happening.”

-Before we left Deb held my hands and, looking me in the eyes with her tear-filled ones, she said, “You are strong.
+Before we left, Deb held my hands and, meeting my eyes with her tear-filled ones, she said, “You are strong.
 I don’t know many women who would choose this option.
-I gave you my personal number, so let me know if you need anything.
-She gave us another hug before we left.
-I hung my head as I walked out, not wanting to see any of the pictures of mother’s holding newborns on the wall, and not wanting to look any of the pregnant women in the eyes.
+I gave you my personal number, so let me know if you need anything.”

 The next few hours passed by like a dream.
-My mother-in-law came.
-I cleaned and did laundry, and sat down and rested.
-Every time I went to the bathroom, I checked for blood, and at about three-thirty, four and a half hours after the pills were inserted, the cramping started.
+My mother-in-law and thirteen-year-old sister-in-law, Lynnea, whom Charlotte adores, came.
+I cleaned, did laundry, and rested as we waited the few hours we were told it would take to start.
+Every time I went to the bathroom, I checked for blood.
+At 3:30PM, four and a half hours after the pills were inserted, the cramping started.
 I waited another half an hour to go to the bathroom, and there was indeed blood on the pad.

-I came out and let everyone know.
-I grabbed the heating pad as the pain started getting worse.
+I let everyone know, and grabbed the heating pad as the pain started getting worse.
 It was then that Minette started fussing.
-I asked my mother-in-law to take them out, maybe go walk around the mall which has a small in door playground for them, or take them to the library, but Minette fell asleep in the car practically before they left the driveway.
+I asked my mother-in-law to take them out, maybe go walk around the mall which has a small in-door playground for them, or take them to the library, but Minette fell asleep in the car practically before they left the driveway.

-As soon as they were gone, I drew up a bath and got it.
+As soon as they were gone, I drew up a bath and got in.
 Both my mother and Brian asked me if I wanted anything, but there was little to be done.